The principles of ESG – Environment, Social and Governance – become more important in any sector.

 During the Covid pandemic, we supported two amazing causes.
 The first was Paperweight, a nationwide charity that helps support people with the burden of household paperwork and bureaucracy.
 When the first lockdown hit, Paperweight was inundated with requests from people whose lives were turned upside and had no idea what support they were entitled to, or how access it.

 More recently, Anna, our finance manager has been co-ordinating our efforts in supporting Ukrainian refugees who are arriving in Poland.
 Anna is Polish, and her local town quickly became a base for hundreds of families.
 Her incredible work in helping over two hundred vulnerable refugees has even been featured in the local media.
-She is continuing the fundraising efforts now she is back in the UK and has already arranged for the distribution of 200 duvets that were donated by one of our investment partners.
+Now she is back in the UK and continues her fundraising efforts.
+She has already arranged for the distribution of 200 duvets that were donated by one of our investment partners.

 We know that as a company we can always do more.
 We are however proud of our efforts, and through our work we hope to demonstrate the genuine social benefit that lenders 2.0 can bring to both the wider market and the local communities.